LAStools/LAStools/bin/lascanopy_README.txt

   You can also load more general polygonal plots from a shapefile with

   lascanopy -i forest\*.laz -lop polygons.shp -int_p 25 50 75 -centroids -o results.csv

+  If the SHP file with plots has a DBF file with  that contain either an integer number or a string attributes for each plot you can add the name or the index of the field to the argument as shown below:

+  -lop polygons.shp plot_ID
+  -lop polygons.shp 3

   The tool can concurrently compute a number height percentiles ('-p 5 10 25 50 75 90'), the '-min', the '-max', the average